 Supposedly, Albert Sadacca was just a teen when a Christmas tree lit with candles burned down a house in his neighborhood.
 He and his brother’s Noma Electric Company, founded in 1925, became the largest manufacturer of Christmas lights over the next 40 years.
 During the same decade, companies filed patents for blinking lights, and nearly 20 years later came the Noma bubble light, which was filled with liquid that had a low boiling point, causing bubbles to form as the light warmed up.

 Since they were first introduced, Christmas lights have gotten smaller, safer, and cheaper.
 Now as the trend moves to more efficient LEDs, you can get lights in the shape of bulbs, icicles, or ropes.
 You can even use smart lights — making it all the easier to sync your colorful displays to festive holiday music.
-You can also control them through a smart switch and ask Amazon’s Alexa to turn your bulbs on and off.
+You can also control them through a smart plug and ask Amazon’s Alexa to turn your bulbs on and off.

 Another recent invention, the Star Shower Motion, actually lets you do away with lights all together.
 The laser projector diffracts tons of stars from your lawn onto the outside of your house.